MartTave/bachelor-report/bachelor_thesis.typ

   caption: [YOLO fine-tuning statistics]
 ) <fig_yolo_train>

 As shown by the @fig_yolo_train, the training was completed without any issue, but we can observe that were are probably going to overfit if we continue the training any longer, as the validation curves are stagnating.
-This likely mean we have exhausted the value of the training data.
+This likely mean we have exhausted the value of the training data, which is not a suprise, as the data is not that great quality wise.

+#pagebreak()

 === Results